 Once you have put everything together, enjoy the drink immediately.

-How to make pumpkin cream cold brew vegan
+How to make this drink vegan

 With just a few small changes, this drink easily fits into your vegan diet.